shamanic-technologies/agent-base/apps/webhook-gateway-service/README.md

 ### Environment Variables

-Create a `.env.local` file with the following variables:
+Create a `.env` file with the following variables:

 ```
 PORT=3015